-I had a memorable experience during my 6-day amazing trip to North Vietnam, and was deeply impressed by its picturesque nature and profound culture.
-With my first-hand experience, I highly recommend nature lover and culture fans to go and explore North Vietnam.
-I write this travelogue to introduce you some wonderful experiences you can expect to have in North Vietnam.
+I had a memorable experience during my 6-day amazing trip to North Vietnam and was deeply impressed by its picturesque nature and profound culture.
+With my first-hand experience, I highly recommend nature lovers and culture fans to go and explore North Vietnam.
+I write this travelogue to introduce you to some wonderful experiences you can expect to have in North Vietnam.

 We enjoyed our North Vietnam trip so much.
 Alick (left) & me (right) in the front, Vivian(left) & Leo(right) in the second row

-The second day, we had a full day Hanoi city sightseeing, visited the Ho Chi Minh Mausoleum, took a rickshaw around the old quarter and enjoyed the fantastic water puppet show.
-Hanoi is the capital city of Vietnam, located in the north part of Vietnam.
+On the second day, we had a full day in Hanoi city sightseeing, visited the Ho Chi Minh Mausoleum, took a rickshaw around the old quarter, and enjoyed the fantastic water puppet show.
+Hanoi is the capital city of Vietnam, located in the northern part of Vietnam.
 It is Vietnam's cultural capital and its heart and soul.
-Large areas of present-day Hanoi were built during the French occupation, reflected in its broad boulevards and French style architecture, which give the city a definite charm.
-People here always wears a friendly smile and greets you with "Xin chào", which means "Hello" in Vietnamese.
+Large areas of present-day Hanoi were built during the French occupation, reflected in its broad boulevards and French-style architecture, which give the city a definite charm.
+People here always wear a friendly smile and greet you with "Xin chào", which means "Hello" in Vietnamese.

 The Ho Chi Minh Mausoleum

-The Ho Chi Minh Mausoleum, one of the must-see, is a historical monument honoring Ho Chi Minh (Uncle Ho), the national liberation Hero of Vietnam.
-Within the complex are Ho Chi Minh's Mausoleum, the Presidential Palace and one Pillar Pagoda with a beautiful botanical garden.
-This complex is of great importance which connects to Uncle Ho's 15 years of living and working from 1954 to 1969.
+The Ho Chi Minh Mausoleum, one of the must-sees, is a historical monument honoring Ho Chi Minh (Uncle Ho), the national liberation Hero of Vietnam.
+Within the complex are Ho Chi Minh's Mausoleum, the Presidential Palace, and one Pillar Pagoda with a beautiful botanical garden.
+This complex is of great importance and connects to Uncle Ho's 15 years of living and working from 1954 to 1969.
 People from domestic and abroad come here and pay respect to this great Hero.